GoogleChrome/developer.chrome.com/site/en/docs/handbook/extensions/index.md

 Extensions documents should follow the conventions outlined in the [Add a Doc][add-a-doc] and [Add a Blog Post][add-a-blog] guides.
-One notable exception to that guidance is that we do not use the `tags` and `author` YAML Front Matter properties in extensions docs.
+One notable exception to that guidance is that we do not use the `tags` and `author` YAML front matter properties in extensions docs.

 ## Line wrapping {: #line-wrapping }